hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Primitive Elements
 Primitive elements are single elements with a primitive value.
 If the primitive element is labelled as *Must Support*, then the
 - AU Core Responder **SHALL** correctly populate the element if a value is known.
-- AU Core Requesters **SHALL** resources containing any valid value for the element without error.
+- AU Core Requesters **SHALL** accept resources containing any valid value for the element without error.

 For example, the AU Core Organization Profile `name` element is a primitive string datatype.
 Therefore, when claiming conformance to this profile:

 - AU Core Responder **SHALL** correctly populate a value in `Organization.name` if a value is known.
-- AU Core Requester **SHALL** accept an Organization resource without error if `Organization.name` is present and containing any valid value.
+- AU Core Requester **SHALL** accept the Organization resource without error if `Organization.name` is present and containing any valid value.

 ##### Must Support - Complex Elements
 Complex elements are composed of primitive and/or other complex elements.
 Elements may have additional rules defined in the profile that also apply, e.g. terminology binding, or invariants.

 For any complex element labelled as *Must Support*, an:
 - AU Core Responder **SHALL** correctly populate the element with at least one of the sub-element values.
-- AU Core Requester **SHALL** accept resource without error if the element is present and containing any sub-elements.
+- AU Core Requester **SHALL** accept resource without error if the element is present and containing any valid sub-elements.

 For example, the AU Core MedicationRequest Profile `note` element is labelled *Must Support* and has no *Must Support* sub-elements.
 When claiming conformance to this profile:
-- AU Core Responder **SHALL** correctly populate a value in a `MedicationRequest.note` sub-element if a value is known e.g. `MedicationRequest.note.text`.
+- AU Core Responder **SHALL** correctly populate a value in any valid `MedicationRequest.note` sub-element if a value is known e.g. `MedicationRequest.note.text`.
-- AU Core Requester **SHALL** accept the MedicationRequest resource without error if `MedicationRequest.note` is present and containing any sub-elements.
+- AU Core Requester **SHALL** accept the MedicationRequest resource without error if `MedicationRequest.note` is present and containing any valid sub-elements.

 If any sub-element is labelled as *Must Support*, an:
-- AU Core Responder **SHALL** correctly populate the element with all _Must Support_ sub-elements if a value is known.
+- AU Core Responder **SHALL** correctly populate the element with all _Must Support_ sub-elements for which a value is known.
 - AU Core Requester **SHALL** accept resource without error if _Must Support_ sub-elements are present containing any valid value.

-For example, if AU Core Patient Profile name element is labelled *Must Support* and has *Must Support* sub-elements `family` and `given`.
+For example, in the AU Core Patient Profile, the ``name` element is labelled *Must Support* and has *Must Support* sub-elements `family` and `given`.
 When claiming conformance to this profile:
-- AU Core Responder **SHALL** correctly populate a value in `Patient.name.family` and `Patient.name.given`.
+- AU Core Responder **SHALL** correctly populate a value in `Patient.name.family` and `Patient.name.given` if the value for those sub-elements is known.
-- AU Core Requester **SHALL** accept a Patient resource without error if `Patient.name` present and containing valid values in `family` and `given` sub-element.
+- AU Core Requester **SHALL** accept a Patient resource without error if `Patient.name` present and contains valid values in `family` and `given` sub-element.

 ##### Must Support - Resource References
 Some elements labelled as *Must Support* reference multiple resource types or profiles (e.g., Observation.performer).
-- AU Core Responder **SHALL** correctly populate the element with at least one referenced resource or profile types allowed.
+- AU Core Responder **SHALL** correctly populate the element with at least one referenced resource or allowed profile types if the value is known.
 - AU Core Requester **SHALL** accept resources without error if the element is present and containing any valid referenced resource or profiles.

 The table below provides a list of AU Core profile elements that allow multiple referenced resource or profile types.